1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 * Products are reserved when they are placed in a cart.
 After a configurable amount of minutes (default 20), the cart is emptied and the item returned into stock.

+### Payment and invoicing

+* Invoices are sent once the user has completed the purchase, including payment.

 # Technical Notes

 ## DK API